-As you’ve no doubt deduced, there’s no clear winner when looking at single bevel or dual bevel miter saw.
+As you’ve no doubt deduced, there’s no clear winner when looking at a single bevel or dual bevel miter saw.
 They have some great shared features.
-It all comes down to the amount and type of work you have.
+It all comes down to the amount and type of work you have in front of you.

-Hopefully this article will help you make the right choice for your future projects.
-Feel free to leave a reply if you have any further queries?
+Hopefully, this article will help you make the right choice for your future projects, and feel free to leave a reply if you think we left anything of merit out.